-- 1 SECTION 1.
-Section 1367.56 is added to the Health and Safety - 2 Code, to read: - 3 1367.56. - 4 SECTION 1.
-Section 1368.8 is added to the Health and Safety 5 Code, to read: - 6 1368.8. (a) (1) A large group health care service plan-contract contract, except a specialized health care service plan contract, - that is issued, amended, or renewed on or after January 1, 2026, - 2026, shall include coverage for portable high-efficiency particulate - 10 air (HEPA) purifiers and filters for enrollees who are pregnant and - 11 enrollees diagnosed with asthma or chronic obstructive pulmonary - 12 disease (COPD).
-(COPD) if the enrollee is in a county where a 13 local or state emergency has been declared due to wildfires. - 14 (1) A portable HEPA purifier and filter pursuant to this section 15 shall not be subject to a deductible, coinsurance, or copayment 16 requirement. - 17 (2) If a health care service plan contract is a high deductible health plan, as defined in Section 223(e)(2) of Title 26 of the 18
+- SECTION 1.
+Section 1367.56 is added to the Health and Safety Code, to read: - 1367.56. (a) A health care service plan contract issued, amended, or renewed on or after January 1, 2026, shall include coverage for portable high-efficiency particulate air (HEPA) purifiers and filters for enrollees who are pregnant and enrollees diagnosed with asthma or chronic obstructive pulmonary disease (COPD). - (1) A portable HEPA purifier and filter pursuant to this section shall not be subject to a deductible, coinsurance, or copayment requirement. - (2) If a health care service plan contract is a high deductible health plan, as defined in Section 223(c)(2) of Title 26 of the United States Code, the contract shall not impose cost sharing as specified in this section, unless not applying cost sharing would conflict with federal requirements for high deductible health plans. - (b) (1) For purposes of this section, a portable HEPA purifier and filter uses a mechanical air filter that can remove at least 99% of airborne particles that are 10 microns in size or have a minimum efficiency reporting value (MERV) of 13 or higher. - (2) A HEPA filter includes a filter used for air purification systems for home use or portable use. - (c) This section shall apply to enrollees of a Public Employees' Retirement System (CalPERS) sponsored health plan and members of the State Teachers' Retirement System (CalSTRS) who receive a health care benefit under CalSTRS.

-3 AB 546
+-3- AB 546